 Aryan Brother Inmate Sentenced for Federal Hate Crime

-March 15, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+March 15, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 An Aryan Brotherhood member and inmate at the Federal Correctional Institution in Seagoville, Texas, was sentenced today after pleading guilty to violating the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.